-She was born in Buenos Aires in 1907 to Italian mother and Argentinian father.
-The parents separated early and Leonor moved with her mother Malvina to Trieste, a city in the Austro-Hungarian Empire which at the beginning of the 20th century was a cosmopolitan pot of mixing ethnicities and cultures.
+She was born in Buenos Aires in 1907 to an Italian mother and an Argentinian father.
+The parents separated early and Fini moved with her mother Malvina to Trieste, a city in the Austro-Hungarian Empire which at the beginning of the 20th century was a cosmopolitan pot of mixing ethnicities and cultures.
 This is how she met avant-garde writers James Joyce and Italo Svevo, who introduced her to modernist thought.

-After her schooling in Trieste and Milan, Italy, she travelled to Paris in 1931 with her fiancé who also happened to be a prince… Yet, having met and developed close relationships with Henri Cartier-Bresson and many surrealists such as Paul Eluard, Salvador Dali, Man Ray, and Max Ernst, who became her lover for a time (oh, Max, he had affairs with so many women!), she abandoned the idea of marrying the prince for the sake of art, especially that just a year later she had her first one-person show at a gallery directed by Christian Dior.
+After her schooling in Trieste and Milan, Italy, she traveled to Paris in 1931 with her fiancé who also happened to be a prince… Yet, having met and developed close relationships with Henri Cartier-Bresson and many Surrealists such as Paul Éluard, Salvador Dalí, Man Ray, and Max Ernst, who became her lover for a time (oh, Max, he had affairs with so many women!), she abandoned the idea of marrying the prince for the sake of art, especially that just a year later she had her first one-person-show at a gallery directed by Christian Dior.

-Quickly did she meet a new lover, the writer André Pieyre de Mandiargues, with whom in the summer of 1939 she travelled to Arcachon in the southwest of France to wait out the war.
-She spent there a year, mostly hanging out with Salvador and Gala Dali, before moving to Monte Carlo where she met Stanislao Lepri, the young Italian diplomat, who became the love of her life.
+Quickly did she meet a new lover, the writer André Pieyre de Mandiargues, with whom in the summer of 1939 she traveled to Arcachon in the southwest of France to wait out the war.
+She spent there a year, mostly hanging out with Salvador and Gala Dalí, before moving to Monte Carlo where she met Stanislao Lepri, the young Italian diplomat, who became the love of her life.
 They moved together to Rome, where Leonor met the Italian actress Anna Magnani and the neorealist director Luchino Visconti, yet as soon as he heard of the liberation of Paris in 1946, she returned to France.

-Moreover, around 1945 she turned to designing stage sets and costumes for the theater (La Scala in Milan), opera (Paris Opera and the Metropolitan Opera Association), ballet (Roland Petit’s company Ballets de Paris and George Balanchine’s ballet Palais de Crystal), and cinema (Federico Fellini’s 8 1/2, and John Huston’s A Walk with Love), which she did until 1969.
+Moreover, around 1945 she turned to designing stage sets and costumes for the theater (La Scala in Milan), opera (Paris Opera and the Metropolitan Opera Association), ballet (Roland Petit’s company Ballets de Paris and George Balanchine’s ballet Le Palais de Cristal), and cinema (Federico Fellini’s 8 1/2, and John Huston’s A Walk with Love), which she did until 1969.

 She died in Paris in 1996.